-- Youth Unemployment. - Institution Account Rate, Volunteered Time, and the entire Education and Skills Domain. - and Child Marriage. - National youth Policy, and Educational Attainment Rate. - and Women in Managerial Positions. - Rate, Digital Natives, and National Youth Policy. - Labour Force Participation, Digital Natives, and Life Expectancy. - Singapore may benefit from targeted policies on National Youth Policy, Youth Labour Force Participation, Women in Managerial Positions, and Gender Parity in Literacy. - Youth Mortality, Volunteered Time, and Child Marriage. - Viet Nam may benefit from targeted policies on Substance Use Disorders, STI, Women in Managerial Positions, Volunteered Time, Graduation Tertiary, and Gender Parity in Literacy.
+- Youth Unemployment. - Institution Account Rate, Volunteered Time, and the entire Education and Skills Domain. - and Child Marriage. - National youth Policy, and Educational Attainment Rate. - and Women in Managerial Positions. - Rate, Digital Natives, and National Youth Policy. - Labour Force Participation, Digital Natives, and Life Expectancy. - Women in Managerial Positions, and Gender Parity in Literacy. - Youth Mortality, Volunteered Time, and Child Marriage. - Viet Nam may benefit from targeted policies on Substance Use Disorders, STI, Women in Managerial Positions, Volunteered Time, Graduation Tertiary, and Gender Parity in Literacy.